cheertsang/Coagulant_nanoparticle_attachment_rate_characterization/C-NARC Report.md

 The C-NARC team was created to quantify the relationships identified by the Rapid Mix CC teams.
 The team hypothesizes that head loss accumulation in the flocculator is first order with respect to distance along the flocculator.
 C-NARC seeks to determine the first order rate constants for the loss of coagulant to the flocculator walls by varying the velocity gradient and turbidity.
 The loss of coagulant to the flocculator walls is determined by measuring the rate of accumulation of head loss along the length of the flocculator tube.
 Head loss can be measured by attaching four pressure sensors at equal intervals along the length of the flocculator pipe.

 ## Literature Review
 #### Coagulation and Flocculation
 AguaClara plants are heavily reliant on coagulation and flocculation processes to ensure that treated effluent meets water quality standards.
 Flocculation is the process by which particles collide and attach to each other, forming an agglomeration of contaminants.
 Coagulant nanoparticles provide a sticky surface for the successful attachment and aggregation of contaminant particles [(Guzman, Weber-Shirk, O’Connor, Pennock, Lion, & Du, 2018a)](https://aguaclara.github.io/Textbook/).
 Generally, highly polar aluminum and iron-based coagulants are used in water treatment, and these coagulants precipitate in water to form nanoparticles.
 However, these coagulants are acidic and contribute to a decrease in the pH of water below the Environmental Protection Agency’s standards for safe drinking water.
 AguaClara plants use Polyaluminum Chloride (PACl) as an alternative because it is less acidic and can be added in smaller doses compared to other aluminum-based coagulants, like alum [(Guzman et. al., 2018b)](https://aguaclara.github.io/Textbook/).
-The mechanism of flocculation is determined by the type of particle the coagulant is attaching to: Coagulant nanoparticles can attach to dissolved organic matter, organic suspended solids such as pathogens and inorganic suspended solids such as clay [(Guzman et. al., 2018b)](https://aguaclara.github.io/Textbook/).
+The mechanism of flocculation is determined by the type of particle the coagulant is attaching to: coagulant nanoparticles can attach to dissolved organic matter, organic suspended solids such as pathogens and inorganic suspended solids such as clay [(Guzman et. al., 2018b)](https://aguaclara.github.io/Textbook/).
 Upon the addition of the coagulant, the rate of coagulation is limited by how fast the precipitation of the coagulants in water to form nanoparticles occurs, how quickly the nanoparticles are transported to the contaminants, and the rate at which the contaminants adhere to the nanoparticles [(Guzman et. al., 2018c)](https://aguaclara.github.io/Textbook/).

 #### Head Loss
-In fluid mechanics, head refers to the energy of a fluid in terms of length and head loss is defined as the loss of energy of a fluid as it flows through a space [(Guzman et al., 2018d)](https://aguaclara.github.io/Textbook/).
+In fluid mechanics, head refers to the energy of a fluid in terms of length, and head loss is defined as the loss of energy of a fluid as it flows through a space [(Guzman et al., 2018d)](https://aguaclara.github.io/Textbook/).

 As coagulant builds up on the flocculator walls, it effectively reduces the cross-sectional area through which water flows thus increasing head loss as seen in Figure 1.